hwaterke/exif-datify/README.md

   -t, --time                fallback to the time of the file when no date and time is found -z, --zone=<value>        which IANA time zone to use for the date and time information found in UTC (default is local
                             time) e.g. Europe/Brussels
+  --livePhotoInfix=<value>  adds an infix to the videos of a live photo (after the date prefix and before the original
+                            filename)
   --srt                     rename .srt files with the same date as the video they share their name with.

 DESCRIPTION